 When it comes to grilling steak, don't be intimidated by a thick cut!
 These tips and tricks will help you grill your way to the perfect steak.

 A thick steak can certainly be intimidating, but it tastes brilliant when it’s cooked correctly.
-Working with a thicker piece of meat allows you to generously season the outside without turning the meal into a salty mess.
+When grilling steak, a thick pieced of meat allows you to generously season the outside without turning the meal into a salty mess.
 The result: a deeply seared, flavorful crust that gives way to a juicy, slightly smoky interior.
 Really, it’s so good it just melts in your mouth.

 If you’re wondering how to grill a thick steak without over- or under-cooking it, have no fear!
 As a former restaurant chef, I know a few tips and tricks to turn super-thick-cut steaks into perfectly cooked dinners.
-Read on to learn about my favorite techniques that will turn you into a pro in no time!
+Read on to learn about my favorite techniques for grilling steak.
+These tips will turn you into a pro in no time!